 The owner of the repo is no longer with the company.

-Owner’s permissions have been changed within the Git host.
+The owner's permissions have been changed within the Git host.

 - Solution: Sometimes user permissions change within your Git host at the repo level.
 Double-check that the user has adequate permissions for the repo and try updating the repo again.